arpit-agr/github-globe/src/pages/about.md

   heading: Mission
   desc: To trade ethically and deliver exceptional results and ‘Xtreme Performance’ consistently.
 ctaContent:
-  heading: If we seem like a good fit, please get in touch.
+  heading: If we seem like a good fit, please get in touch
   subtitle: Learn more about how we fulfil your sourcing requirements by leveraging our presence at major gateway ports.
   buttonText: Contact Us
   buttonUrl: /contact/